shukrieee/bootcamp-finder/bootcamps/founders-and-coders/description.md

 Their highly effective peer-led model of learning attracts exceptional women and men from all over the world.
 From their last two courses, all but one of their graduates is now working as a software developer (the only one who isn't went back to finish their PHD).
 36% of their graduates were women.

 Founders & Coders support themselves entirely through voluntary contributions of their alumni, placement fees from employers and spin off companies set up by their graduates and others involved in their community.

+Since Founders & Coders has no tuition, you can [apply for free here](http://www.foundersandcoders.com/apply/?utm_source=bootcamp-finder).